-- · 25% cash financing for capital projects, and - Maintaining outstanding debt at no more than 2.5% of total equalized property value (i.e., 50% of the statutory limit of 5%).
+- 25% cash financing for capital projects, and - Maintaining outstanding debt at no more than 2.5% of total equalized property value (i.e., 50% of the statutory limit of 5%).

-The six-year plan provides for \$596 million in capital project and program expenditures from 2016 through 2021, primarily for rehabilitation, upgrade or replacement of assets at the District's two water reclamation facilities, structural and hydraulic upgrades to the Metropolitan Interceptor Sewer system, watercourse and flood management projects, private property infiltration and inflow reduction, and development of green infrastructure solutions.
+The six-year plan provides for \$619.7 million in capital project and program expenditures from 2017 through 2022, primarily for rehabilitation, upgrade or replacement of assets at the District's two water reclamation facilities, structural and hydraulic upgrades to the Metropolitan Interceptor Sewer system, watercourse and flood management projects, private property infiltration and inflow reduction, and development of green infrastructure solutions.

-The 2016 Capital Budget continues the Private Property Infiltration and Inflow (PPI/I) Reduction program which began in 2010 and continues a program to fund municipal green infrastructure.
+The 2017 Capital Budget continues the Private Property Infiltration and Inflow (PPI/I) Reduction program which began in 2010 and continues a program to fund municipal green infrastructure.
 One of the primary causes of system capacity problems is the amount of clear water entering the system through infiltration and inflow from private property, such as aging or deteriorating laterals, or foundation drains.
 The District's PPI/I Reduction program provides funding to municipalities to remedy I/I from private property sources within their municipalities.
 The Green Solutions program provides funding to municipalities to implement green infrastructure, assisting the District in meeting its permit requirement to capture an additional one million gallons of stormwater each year through green infrastructure.
-The long-range financing plan includes \$30 million (\$5 million per year) in planned funding for the PPI/I Reduction program and \$8.9 million for the Green Solutions program.
+The long-range financing plan includes \$30 million (\$5 million per year) in planned funding for the PPI/I Reduction program and \$12 million (\$2 million per year) for the Green Solutions program.

-In order to fund projected capital expenditures within the District's financing objectives, the tax levy increased 2.5% for 2016 and is projected to increase 4% annually thereafter through 2021.
+To fund projected capital expenditures within the District's financing objectives, the tax levy increased 2.5% for 2017 and is projected to increase 4% annually thereafter through 2022.